 I have a reflective piece on the nature of beauty on the trail, that appears in the Summer 2021 issue of A.T.
 Journeys, “Step Away-Step In: The Nature of Beauty on the Appalachian Trail.”

-Millicoma Marsh in Coos Bay will soon have a lovely self-guided interpretive trail to the last best salt marsh on the bay.
+Millicoma Marsh in Coos Bay now has a lovely self-guided interpretive trail to the last best salt marsh on the bay.
 Working with Jamie Fereday in Coos Bay, artist Ram Papish, and the Coos tribe (among others), we are pleased to include words for animals and plant life in Hanis and Miluk.
 Local students added beautiful nature prints to the posts.
 The Trail is part of a larger educational effort for students and teachers of Coos Bay.

 April 2021 Update: